dansantinojones/penalty-shootout/README.md

 * Animate ball.
 * Animate goalkeeper.

-# User Stories
-1. As a user I want to play a game that involves an element of chance.
-* The design is a game of chance, therefore there is an element of luck to winning.

-2. As a user I want to play a game that is simple and easy to follow.
-* There are simple game mechanics implemented.
-The user is prompted with when to shoot and when to save making the game easy to follow.

-3. As a user I want the game to track the score.
-* The scoreboard was designed to keep track of the users and computers goals scored.

-4. As a user I want the to know the decision of the computer.
-* The results section lets the user know which direction they and the computer chose and the outcome.

-5. As a user I want a game that is mobile friendly to play on the go.
-* The game was designed mobile-first as most users will be playing via mobile phone.

-6. As a user and a football fan I want the game to resemble a real life penalty shootout.
-* The user takes turns against the computer to shoot and save.
-The score increasing every time a goal goes unsaved.

 ## Technologies Used
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 * HTML was used as the building block of the projects content and structure.